-Notes
+Notes:

-- Hand Auger (H/A) is a portable auger and where utilised is used because of lack of access or trafficability, it is essential that the results of a hand auger are confirmed once access is provided, further testing using a 4WD mounted drill rig is carried out, or stakeholders shall accept the associated risk of results which may not represent the subject site conditions.
-9kg Dynamic Cone Penetrometer (DCP) can be unreliable in certain soils which may include (but not limited too), cohesive soils, soils - Skg Dynamic Cone Penetrometer (DCP) can be unreliable in certain soils which may include (but not limited too), cohesive soils, soils which may contain gravels with a grain size in excess of 10mm, and strata with allowable bearing pressures in excess of 400kPa. - 3.
-Pocket Penetrometer (PP) readings are an unfactored field strength test and should not be assumed equates to an allowable bearing pressure.
+- 1. Hand Auger (H/A) is a portable auger and where utilised is used because of lack of access or trafficability, it is essential that the results of a hand auger are confirmed once access is provided, further testing using a 4WD mounted drill rig is carried out, or stakeholders shall accept the associated risk of results which may not represent the subject site conditions. - 2.
+9kg Dynamic Cone Penetrometer (DCP) can be unreliable in certain soils which may include (but not limited too), cohesive soils, soils which may contain gravels with a grain size in excess of 10mm, and strata with allowable bearing pressures in excess of 400kPa.

+3. Pocket Penetrometer (PP) readings are an unfactored field strength test and should not be assumed equates to an allowable bearing - Pocket Penetrometer (PP) readings are an unfactored field strength test and should not be assumed equates to an allowable bearing pressure.